Published: July 03, 2016 • 5 min read

-Most pull requests go through a loop like this:
+Most pull requests go through a cycle like this:

 * 724d574 (HEAD -> issue/38) Good to merge! * e2af5ac Refactoring the previous commit * 3e36475 Test are passing here * ea479cb Revert "Ooops" * 77aee1d Ooops * 4c7ead2 Test breaker

-724d574, has been cleared to merge by the repo maintainer, but it's a mess.
-We have a commit that’s just refactoring (
+maintainer.
+But this branch is a mess.
+We have a commit that’s just refactoring

 e2af5ac), two commits that cancel each other out (

 and one that has failing tests (

 Some GitHub repos use squash merges, which squash this entire list down into one commit.
 That technique has its place, but you lose a ton of context by squashing 5, 10, or 20 commits into one.
 I’d prefer to squash it myself and choose what to highlight.
 So, let’s squash it!

 ⚠️ Disclaimer!
 This process alters history; do it on a feature branch, not the default branch.
 If it’s part of a pull request, wait until the project maintainer asks you to do it– changing history on an open pull request can make an unfinished discussion difficult to follow.

 --interactive flag, going back six commits to the

 start of our branch: